kavedaa/sbt-javafx/readme.md

 ### Application info

 The following keys allow specification of additional metadata for the installer and application manifest.
-Details are provided in the [fx:info JavaFX Ant Task Reference](http://docs.oracle.com/javafx/2/deployment/javafx_ant_task_reference.htm#CIAIEJHG).
+Details are provided in the [fx:info JavaFX Ant Task Reference][fx:info].

 ```scala
 JFX.vendor := "ACME Inc."